upenn-embedded/final-project-s25-cod/README.md

 *What will your project look like?
 Do you have any critical design features?
 Will you need any special manufacturing techniques to achieve your vision, like power tools, laser cutting, or 3D printing?*

+We want to laser cut some pieces to enclose the boards and circuitry.
+For our circuitry, we'll have a couple of perf boards stacked on top of each other with spacers separating them.
+Other than that, we won't need any special manufacturing techniques.

 ### 5. Software Requirements Specification (SRS)

 *Formulate key software requirements here.
 Think deeply on the design: What must your device do?
 How will you measure this during validation testing?
 Create 4 to 8 critical system requirements.*